sderosiaux/golb/src/pages/2019-08-23-cqrs/index.md

 - A `Command` can be a simple function call.

 All those concepts are orthogonal to what a `Command` is.
 We _command_ some state to change in some way.
-A `Command` is an *intent* (and not a fact) and causes *side-effects* (on a resource).
-It is directed to a particular destination (not broadcast) and defined in term of the consumer domain (the *co-domain*).
+A `Command` is an _intent_ (and not a fact) and causes _side-effects_ (on a resource).
+It is directed to a particular destination (not broadcast) and defined in term of the consumer domain (the _co-domain_).
 It's generally defined as `VerbSomething`: `CreateOrder`, `ShipProduct`, `ComputePrice`, `GiveMoney`.
 We'll see later the symmetry with Events defined like `OrderCreated` (again, Events are outside of CQRS scope but they play nicely along).

-A `Command` is *behavior-centric* and not *data-centric*.
+A `Command` is _behavior-centric_ and not _data-centric_.
 It is about the intent to change something, it does not map to the format of a resource (like DTOs in an API).
 It can contain data that will help to process the intent but that's it.

+We also talk about `task-based` systems and not `resource-based` systems.
+The Writes part doesn't accept new resources or patch of existing resources: they accept tasks aka Commands.
+It could have been named TQRS :-).

 #### Flow